MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ## About on-demand log collection

 On-demand log collection involves manually collecting and sending diagnostic logs to Microsoft.
-After you collect logs, they're sent to the Kusto database.
-Microsoft Support can then use the information provided to locate your logs in Kusto and help you in resolving the reported issue.
+The logs you collect are sent to the Kusto database.
+Microsoft Support can then use the information you provide to locate your logs in Kusto and assist you in resolving your reported issue.
 Microsoft retains this diagnostic data for up to 30 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).

 ### When to use on-demand log collection